RedHat-Healthcare/Demos-iDaaS/iDaaS-KIC/iDaaS-KIC-Integration/README.md

 ## Add-Ons
 This solution contains three supporting directories.
 The intent of these artifacts to enable resources to work locally: <br/>
-1. platform-addons: needed software to run locally.
-This currently contains amq-streams-1.5 (which is the upstream of Kafka 2.6)<br/>
-2. platform-scripts: support running kafka, creating/listing and deleting topics needed for this solution and also building and packaging the solution as well.
-All the scripts are named to describe their capabilities <br/>
-3. platform-datatier: DDL that support this implementation
++ platform-datatier: DDL that support this implementation

 ## Pre-Requisites
 For all iDaaS design patterns it should be assumed that you will either install as part of this effort, or have the following: